rotki/rotki/docs/api.rst

    :resjson object result: Either ``true`` if all went fine or a a list of conflicts, containing the identifier of the asset in question and the local and remote versions.
    :statuscode 200: Update was successfully applied (if any).
    :statuscode 400: Provided JSON is in some way malformed
+   :statuscode 401: User is not logged in.
    :statuscode 409: Conflicts were found during update.
 The conflicts should also be returned.
-No user is currently logged in.
    :statuscode 500: Internal rotki error
    :statuscode 502: Error while trying to reach the remote for asset updates.